praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 ---
-title: "Install Tailwind on Hugo"
+title: "Install Tailwind on Hugo [2021]"
 description: "Hugo has come a long way.
-Now, it has postcss support built-in, so we can use all the goodness that comes from it.
-In this blog, let's install TailwindCSS on Hugo."
+It has postcss support built-in, so we can use all the goodness that comes from it.
+In this article, let's see how to install TailwindCSS on Hugo."
-date: 2020-06-03T11:37:15+00:00
+date: 2021-01-19T08:40:34+00:00
 ---

 [Just show me the repo](https://github.com/praveenjuge/hugo-tailwind)

-Tested on Hugo Version 0.72.0 and Tailwind Version 1.4.6, learn how to [install Hugo here](https://gohugo.io/getting-started/installing/).
+Tested on Hugo Version 0.80.0 and Tailwind Version 2.0.1, learn how to [install Hugo here](https://gohugo.io/getting-started/installing/).

 ## Setup New Hugo Site